When considering advice vs advise, writers need to know that these are not synonyms, and are actually different parts of speech.

 Keeping “advice” and “advise” straight is fairly simple.
 The -ice ending sounds like “ice” and is a noun, while the -ise ending sounds like “ize” and is a verb.
 This is always the case, without exception, and that makes the differentiation between the two very simple.

 Learning this rule will help you avoid problems from these commonly confused words in your own writing.
+If you liked this post, you might also find our insinuate vs. infer vs. imply explainer helpful.

 FAQs on Advice vs Advise